metr-systems/redash/metr_docs/README.md

 ```

-[Temporary note] An alternative would be to do pip3 install -r requirements-metr.txt

 # Configuring Pre-commit

 Before committing changes to GitHub or creating a pull request, the source code needs to be checked and formatted for certain quality standards: